AashitaK/AashitaK.github.io/_posts/2017-05-19-Github-Pages.md

 ---

 The [Github Pages](https://pages.github.com/) lets you make your own website.
+It is very well suited to maintain a personal webpage and/or to publish your code as tech blogs quickly and efficiently.

 * **_Free_** - Hosting is free, all you need is a github account.
 * **_Fast_** - It supports Jekyll, a static site generator.
 Jekyll makes your site load fast - faster than any WordPress site and it handles traffic very well.
 FYI, [Obama campaign](https://contribute.ofa.us/donation/index-ovf-ec-alt-1.html) used Jekyll and so does Netflix.
 * **_Simple_** - No coding required (not even html/css, Jekyll will do it for you), no server maintainence, no setting up domain, and no maintaining database unlike WordPress.
+There are countless themes openly available to choose from.
 * **_Secure_** - No vulnerability to hacking unless your github account password is hacked.

 Git, Github and Github Pages are not to be confused with each other: